roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-16 ****** byCathartico© It was her task to prepare Blondie for her anal abuse and not to give her pleasure.
+It was her task to prepare Blondie for her anal abuse and not to give her pleasure.
 This meant getting the bitch's asshole wet and ready -- not licking her cunt.
 Vanessa truly hated licking men's asses to the bone.
 Although Maria's ass crack was kind of smooth and hairless, she wasn't particularly looking forward to the task of licking it.

  Bracing herself for the bad taste, Vanessa finally tackled that ass.
 Again, she stuck out her tongue and let it twirl around the vibrator.
 Then she grabbed the vibrator with her teeth and slowly pushed it out of Maria's asshole.